This post contains affiliate links.

 Portion the dough into 8 balls, and then flatten each one as much as possible into a hamburger shaped patty.
 They will expand when cooking, so flatten them a bit smaller than you’d like them to be when finished.

 Add all of the broth ingredients to a large pot and bring to a simmer.
 Gently lower the vegan burgers into the broth, ensuring that it covers the dough.
-If the broth does not cover the dough, transfer to a smaller pot.
+If the broth does not cover the dough, transfer it to a smaller pot.
 Partially cover and simmer for 30 minutes.
-When finished, remove the patties from the liquid.

 Sear the patties on a well-greased pan or grill over high heat to slightly char the outside.
-Serve as you would a regular hamburger!
+Serve as you would a regular hamburger on a bun with your favorite toppings and sauces!

 Great news — the seitan itself is vegan!
 Simply garnish with your favorite veggie ingredients (tomato, lettuce, onion, etc.), and you’re good to go.